 Toggle: English / Spanish

 Noonan syndrome is an autosomal dominant condition.
-This means only one parent has to pass down the faulty gene for the baby to have the syndrome.
+This means only one parent has to pass down the nonworking gene for the child to have the syndrome.
 However, some cases may not be inherited.

 - Delayed puberty

 - Down-slanting or wide-set eyes

 - Mild intellectual disability (only in about 25% of cases)